-Professional decorum- The Registered Nurse Anesthesia Student (RNAS or SRNA) is a representative of the specialty, the profession, the University, and the clinical affiliates.
+Professional decorum- The Student Registered Nurse Anesthetist (SRNA) is a representative of the specialty, the profession, the University, and the clinical affiliates.
 The maintenance of a professional appearance and demeanor facilitates the acceptance of the profession and the individual by patients and other health professionals.
 It is expected that students will assume responsibility for observing the following guidelines on professional behavior.